CSM Focșani (football): History

 In the 1978–79 campaign, the group from Milcov made a determined push for promotion, overtaking CSU Galați and their local rivals Dinamo Focșani.
-The team clinched the top position in the third series and secured promotion to Divizia B. Coached by Vasile Stancu, the squad included players such as Ion Paraschiv, Stan Gheorghiu, Nicolae Zaiț, Aurel Pastia, Sorin Galan, Octavian Anghel, Marian Sima, Cristian Costea, Victor Manolache, Mircea Chioveanu, C. Liciu, Ionel Ouatu, Mihai Oprișan, and Constantin Rusu.
+The team clinched the top position in the third series and secured promotion to Divizia B. Coached by Vasile Stancu, the squad included players such as Paraschiv, Gheorghiu, Zaiț, Pastia, Galan, Anghel, Sima, Costea, Manolache, Chioveanu, Liciu, Ouatu, Oprișan, and Rusu.

 After returning to Divizia B, Unirea quickly became a strong contender in the second division, achieving some of their best results during this period.
 In his first season back, the team, led by Vasile Stancu, secured a solid 4th place finish, one of their best finishes in Divizia B.

 In 1980, Unirea Focșani merged with local rivals Dinamo CPL Focșani to strengthen the club financially and improve the quality of the team.
 Following the merger, the club was renamed Unirea Dinamo Focșani.
 Aristide Ghiță was appointed as the new head coach, with Gh.
 Cernat as his assistant.
 The team finished the 1980–81 season in 3rd place, repeating this result in the 1981–82 season.
-The squad included players such as S. Gheorghiu, I. Paraschiv, Negoi, Gheorghe, O. Anghel, N. Zaiț, Gaitan, M. Chioveanu, Radu, A. Pastia, Gh.
-Burleanu, Argăseală, C. Liciu, Brumaru, Ghica, C. Rusu, V. Manolache, M. Sima, Negoescu, and Drăgan.
+The squad included players such as Gheorghiu, Paraschiv, Negoi, Gheorghe, Anghel, Zaiț, Gaitan, Chioveanu, Radu, Pastia, Burleanu, Argăseală, Liciu, Brumaru, Ghica, Rusu, Manolache, Sima, Negoescu, and Drăgan.

 Ghiță remained in charge for the 1982–83 season, leading Unirea Dinamo Focșani to an 11th-place finish.
 The following season, after a brief departure, he returned as head coach in the 1983–84 campaign, taking over from Stan Gheorghiu after twenty-three rounds and once again guiding the team to an 11th-place finish.

 However, the 1984–85 season marked a downturn.
 Ghiță was replaced after thirteen rounds by Vasile Stancu, who lasted until the twenty-seventh round before making way for Cristian Cristea.
 The team finished last and was relegated to the third division.
 In the Cupa României, Unirea reached the Round of 32 but was eliminated after a 0–2 defeat to Sportul Studențesc.